 Elephant Island, South Shetland Islands

 While sailing to Antarctica, every turn can reveal a new and breathtaking adventure.
-As the pack ice becomes thicker, it’s apparent to everyone that we are moving closer into Antarctica’s vast white wilderness.
+As the pack ice becomes thicker, it’s apparent that you are moving closer into Antarctica’s vast white wilderness.
 Remote and otherworldly, Antarctica is irresistible for its spectacular iceberg sculptures and calving glaciers, and for the possibility of up-close encounters with marine mammals.
 Watch for seals sunbathing on slow-moving ice floes and for humpback, Minke, and orca whales to surface from below the frigid waters.
-Each day we will attempt Zodiac departures, and, if conditions permit, we will cruise amid colorful icebergs or step ashore to visit a variety of penguin rookeries and perhaps scientific research stations on complimentary excursions led by our team of natural history experts.
+Each day you will attempt Zodiac departures, and, if conditions permit, you will cruise amid colorful icebergs or step ashore to visit a variety of penguin rookeries and perhaps scientific research stations on complimentary excursions led by the team of natural history experts.

-A flexible itinerary allows us to take advantage of favorable sea and weather conditions.
-In the true spirit of expedition cruising, each day the Expedition Leader and Captain will determine our best course depending on weather, ice conditions, and wildlife we may encounter.
-Here are some of the places we may visit:
+A flexible itinerary allows you to take advantage of favorable sea and weather conditions.
+In the true spirit of expedition cruising, each day the Expedition Leader and Captain will determine the best course depending on weather, ice conditions, and wildlife you may encounter.
+Here are some of the places you may visit:

 Brown Bluff, Tabarin Peninsula (a 2,200-foot bluff on the Antarctic continent)